devops-workflow/pre-commit-terraform/README.md

 Several [pre-commit](http://pre-commit.com/) hooks to keep Terraform configurations (both `*.tf` and `*.tfvars`) in a good shape:
 * `terraform_docs` - Inserts input and output documentation into `README.md`.
 * `terraform_fmt` - Rewrites all Terraform configuration files to a canonical format.
 * `terraform_graph` - Generates resource graph and inserts into `README.md`
 * `terraform_template` - Ensures that all files in template exist locally and maintained files are current
 * `terraform_tools` - Install and update all tools required by hooks in this repo
-* `terraform_validate_no_variables` - Validates all Terraform configuration files without checking whether all required variables were set.
+* `terraform_validate_no_variables` - Validates all Terraform configuration
+  files without checking whether all required variables were set.
-* `terraform_validate_with_variables` - Validates all Terraform configuration files and checks whether all required variables were specified.
+* `terraform_validate_with_variables` - Validates all Terraform configuration
+  files and checks whether all required variables were specified.
-* `tflint` - Lint check Terraform files
+* `tflint` - Lint check Terraform files.
+Configures tflint for terraform version and to ignore all modules (due to tflint not handling registry format)

 ## Notes about hooks